mgechev/ngx-quicklink/README.md

 # ngx-quicklink

-Angular implementation for [quicklink](https://github.com/GoogleChromeLabs/quicklink).
+[quicklink](https://github.com/GoogleChromeLabs/quicklink) implementation for Angular.
 It provides router preloading strategy which automatically downloads the lazy-loaded modules associated with all the visible links on the screen.

 ## How it works